Ever had trouble finding Japanese recipes that were easy to make?

 - Oil (for frying)

-- 1 1/4 cup dashi soup stock
+- 1 and 1/4 cup dashi soup stock

 - 1/3 cup soy sauce

-- 2 tablespoon mirin
+- 2 tablespoons mirin

 - 1 tablespoon sugar

 - 4 cups Japanese steamed rice

 - Drizzle the pork chops that’s been pounded with salt and pepper.

 - Dust with a light, even coat of flour.

 - Get a small bowl and beat 1 egg in it, then put the panko in another small bowl.

 - Preheat the skillet over medium heat and pour the cooking oil in it until it gets hot.